Flat-faced dogs are less healthy than other dogs, study finds

 Reducing the risks of many of these disorders in popular flat-faced breeds may require a change in how they look that makes them less extreme in their body shapes, the RVC said.

-Whether your four-legged friend is a purebred dog, a crossbreed or a much-loved mongrel, protect your pet with dog insurance from Purely Pets!
+Whether your four-legged friend is a purebred dog, a crossbreed or a much-loved mongrel, protect your pet with insurance for a dog from Purely Pets!